In the restaurant business, they say that “People eat with their eyes first.”

 Mannequins are a staple of nearly every apparel retail store and for good reason.
 They allow customers to see what clothes look like on a person without forcing everyone to try things on.
 But just because they’ve been around a while doesn’t mean they’re out of style.

 Clever visual merchandisers pose mannequins in interesting and unexpected ways to draw attention and break the status quo of otherwise passive shoppers.
+In recent years, retailers have begun using mannequins that represent a wider audience, such as disabled or plus-sized people.
+This inclusivity has a further reach, and can sometimes impact shoppers emotionally, leading to more sales and likely improving customer relationships with those being represented.

 And for the non-apparel retailers: How can you use mannequins to play with your customers’ expectations?
 Imagine walking into an electronics or home goods store to see mannequins demonstrating the products.